 Dr. Kimberly Becher shares why patient care during COVID-19 shouldn't imperil your well-being in her Fresh Perspectives blog.

 Physicians must devote special attention to self-care during times of crisis.
 This FPM Quick Tips blog post, “Four principles for handling stress during a crisis,” aims to help you support your own well-being.

 The AAFP offers a list of resources to help you, your team, your patients, and your family manage stress during this pandemic.

 Find out how you can care for the emotional health of all stakeholders in patient care (including yourself) with the free on demand webinar Maintaining the Emotional Health of You, Your Team, and Your Patients.

 Speaker: Psychologist Nancy Ruddy, Ph.D. | Approved for 1 AAFP Prescribed Credit.

 Earn CME for Physician Well-Being during Pandemic

 This course, Physician Well-being in the Time of the Pandemic, offers skill-building to alleviate the stress and cope with the trauma experienced while providing care to patients.

 Resources to Support Your Family

-We know our members need resources to support their families as they themselves are working in patient care settings.
-This list of resources can help with child care while most schools and daycares are closed, and offers a set of online resources to support the education and entertainment of kids at home.
+Balancing supporting your families, patients, and teams amid COVID-19 is a challenge.
+This list of resources can help with child care while most schools and day cares are closed and offers a set of online resources to support the education and entertainment of kids at home.